ibm-client-engineering/solution-filenet-aws/website/docs/3-Create/Deploy.md

 After completing these edits, give the Ingress external DNS operator time to pick up the new host name from the newly edited Rules (~ 5-10 minutes).

 Attempt to visit the host in your browser.
-You shoul dbe met with an 'Insecure Connection' page, proceed with this insecure connection and you should be met wiht the filenet login page.
+You should be met with an 'Insecure Connection' page, proceed with this insecure connection and you should see the FileNet login page.

-If you wish to only use a secure connection, or are stuck in a loop when you try to proceed wit the insecure connection, follow the steps below to create certificate:
+If you wish to only use a secure connection, or are stuck in a loop when you try to proceed with the insecure connection, follow the steps below to create a certificate for the connection.

-*List cert creation steps here*